Fermionic Response in Finite-Density ABJM Theory with Broken Symmetry: Fermion Response in the Domain Wall Solutions

 \section{Fermion Response in the Domain Wall Solutions}

 We would like to study the linear response of states in the gauge theory to the insertion of various fermionic operators, which is characterized by an assortment of fermionic two-point functions.
 Holographically, these two-point functions are computed from the linearized fluctuations of supergravity fermions about the classical (bosonic) backgrounds of interest.
-The way to do this and the results we find are the topics of this section.
+Here we will describe the calculation of these equations, the mixing between modes, and will discuss a simplified fermion mixing matrix.